viktorsapozhok/viktorsapozhok.github.io/_posts/2020-12-27-docker-cron-ofelia.md

 As a result, we have a job running by schedule inside the container with the execution log redirected to the Slack channel.

-## Repository

-You can find docker setup in the [repository][3]

 [1]: https://github.com/mcuadros/ofelia "Ofelia - a docker job scheduler"
 [2]: https://api.slack.com/messaging/webhooks "Sending messages using Incoming Webhooks"
-[3]: https://github.com/viktorsapozhok/docker-python-ofelia "Running Python app by cron as a non-root user in a Docker container using Ofelia scheduler"